-A Master’s degree by research is considered a gateway to study at the PhD level.
-A master’s degree by research is the second-highest qualification on the Australian Qualifications Framework.
-Depending on the course and faculty, the Master’s degree by research may have a coursework component.
+A master’s degree by research may be a gateway to study at the PhD level.
+It is the second-highest qualification on the Australian Qualifications Framework, and includes Master of Philosophy (MPhil).
+Depending on the course and faculty, the master’s degree by research may have a coursework component.
 Check with your faculty.

-The Master’s by Research degree will generally have a duration of one to two years full-time, or up to four years’ part time study.
+The master’s by research degree will generally have a duration of one to two years full time, or up to four years’ part-time study.
 Part-time enrolment is available to domestic students only.

 In some faculties, candidates proceed through probation of no more than 4 research periods before being confirmed or transferred to a PhD.
 All HDR candidates including master’s degree by research undergo a progress review approximately every 12 months.